hypo69/hypo/pytest/gemini/src/logger/header.md

 2. Save the above code as a `.py` file (e.g., `test_header.py`) in the same directory as `hypotez/src/logger/header.py`.
 3. Run the tests from your terminal: `pytest test_header.py`

-This improved solution is much more robust and demonstrates a better approach to testing Python code using `pytest`.
+This improved solution is much more robust and demonStartes a better approach to testing Python code using `pytest`.
 Remember to adjust the imports and file paths if needed according to your project structure.
 Remember to install the `packaging` library if you don't have it already.